devalab/Enhanced-MoleGuLAR/README.md

 ![Pipeline](Images/enhanced_pipeline.png "Pipeline")

-This repository contains the code for optimization of the generator model using predictor machine learning models and docking calculations as well as other properties.
+This repository contains the code for optimization of the generator model using predictor machine learning models and docking calculations.
 Installation
 ------------
 [Install miniconda](https://docs.conda.io/en/latest/miniconda.html) and run the following command.